MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/06-flow-control.md

 4
 ```

-Notice that in the previous example, return outputs the first result and then exists out of the
+Notice that in the previous example, return outputs the first result and then exits out of the
 loop.
 A more thorough explanation of the result statement can be found in one of my blog articles:
 ["The PowerShell return keyword"]["The PowerShell return keyword"].